International Centre for Migration Policy Development: Financing

 Every year ICMPD discloses in its annual report how it is financed.
-ICMPD’s financial report is compliant with the International Public Sector Accounting Standards and prepared following the rules governing the financial framework of the organization.
+ICMPD’s financial report is compliant with the International Public Sector Accounting Standards and prepared following the rules governing the financial framework of the organisation.

-In 2015, its consolidated budget was 16.8 million euros, in 2024 was 101.4 million euros.
+In 2015, its consolidated budget was 16.8 million euros, in 2025 was 114.6 million euros.
 The consolidated budget includes the Regular Budget which finances administrative costs (management and infrastructure expenses) and the Programme Budget, which includes earmarked resources for project implementation, programs and support functions.
-78 percent of the program implementation comes from the European Commission, 13 percent from other states, 8 percent from Member States and 0.1 percent from UN and other institutions.
+Approximately 79 percent of the program implementation comes from the European Commission, 10 percent from other states, 12 percent from Member States and 0.1 percent from UN and other institutions.

 Additional figures were disclosed by the German government upon request by Andrej Hunko, Michel Brandt, Christine Buchholz, other members of the European Parliament and The Left.
-As of 2020 the annual membership fee for Germany was 210,000 euros.
+In 2020 the annual membership fee for Germany was 210,000 euros.

 Member states

 Austria and Switzerland signed the agreement on the establishment of ICMPD in 1993 in Vienna, Austria.
-Member states set the strategic direction of the organization, through Steering Group meetings but also through year-round consultations and close cooperation.
+Member states set the strategic direction of the organisation, through Steering Group meetings but also through year-round consultations and close cooperation.

 ICMPD’s Steering Group is composed of the Member States, which exercise general supervision of ICMPD, appoint the Director General, and approve strategic decisions.
 There is a rotation principle for the Steering Group chair and all decisions are taken based on a majority principle.

-As of July 2024, ICMPD has 21 member states, which joined in the following order:
+Since July 2024, ICMPD has 21 member states, which joined in the following order: